 There are several programs you need for stability testing, benchmarking, verification and a readout of your RAM IC's and PCB.

-- Prime95: RAM Stress test, Pirme95 Stress test download
+- Prime95: RAM Stress test, Prime95 download section

-- Thaiphoon: Component readout, Thaiphoon Burner Component readout download
+- Thaiphoon: Component readout, Thaiphoon Burner download section

 Dual rank 2x vs Dual Rank 4x.

-When purchasing a DDR4 RAM kit to consider is your capacity in GB as well as how many DIMMs it will populate.
+When purchasing a DDR4 RAM kit consider your capacity in GB as well as how many DIMMs it will populate.
 For overclocking a DDR4 kit of 2 is best however if you need more or just want more capacity with 32GB or more you can either end up with a 4 x 8GB kit or a 2 x 16GB kit.
 Most consumer CPU's will support dual rank like the Intel 9900k and the AMD 3600X.
-This means if you use more then 2 DDR4 sticks you will share each channel.
+This means if you use more than 2 DDR4 sticks, you will share each channel.
 This will put more stress on the internal CPU IMC(Internal Memory Controller).
 Thus for extreme overclocking, Dual Rank DDR4 kits are better.
-When using Dual Rank kits make sure you populate the 2nd and 4th DIMM slots or reference the motherboard manual.
+When using Dual Rank kits, make sure you populate the 2nd and 4th DIMM slots or reference the motherboard manual.

 Another consideration to make when using 4 DIMM slots on dual-channel motherboards is the topology of the motherboard traces.
-The traces leading to your DIMM slots van either be Daisy chained or use T-Topology.
+The traces leading to your DIMM slots can either be Daisy chained or use T-Topology.
 This is however not commonly advertised to guesstimate check the motherboard QVL.
-When the highest validation on the motherboard for RAM is with a kit of 4 then most likely that motherboard is using T-Topology.
-If the motherboard highest validation on the motherboard for RAM is with a kit of 2 stick then it is most likely Daisy chained.
+When the highest validation on the motherboard for RAM is with a kit of 4, then most likely that motherboard is using T-Topology.
+If the motherboard highest validation on the motherboard for RAM is with a kit of 2 sticks, then it is most likely Daisy chained.
 This is also a good indication of the motherboard quality.
-Even when using a RAM kit of 2 sticks T-Topology is better for extreme overclocking(4000mhz or higher).
-But again for extreme overclocking it is always better to use 2 sticks of RAM on dual-channel for the best result.
+Even when using a RAM kit of 2 sticks, T-Topology is better for extreme overclocking(4000mhz or higher).
+But again for extreme overclocking it is always better to use two sticks of RAM on dual-channel for the best result.